bearecinos/k_calibration_greenland_jog/README.md

 # OGGM frontal ablation module calibration for Greenland tidewater peripheral glaciers.

-This repository contains the scripts used to calibrate a frontal ablation parameterization in [OGGM](https://docs.oggm.org/en/latest/) applied to Greenland peripheral calving glaciers and produce the results of the paper submitted to Journal of Glaciology. *Recinos, B. et al (in review)*
+This repository contains the scripts used to calibrate a frontal ablation parameterization in [OGGM](https://docs.oggm.org/en/latest/) applied to Greenland Peripheral calving glaciers and produce the results of the paper accepted for publication in Journal of Glaciology. *Recinos, B. et al (accepted)*

 This repository uses [OGGMv1.3.2](https://github.com/OGGM/oggm/releases/tag/v1.3.2).